이 정보를 읽으려면 여기를 클릭하십시오.

 W-2s

-4. Some IPs received a FICA rebate towards the end of 2022.
+3. Some IPs received a FICA rebate towards the end of 2023 because they had less than $2,600 in taxable income.
 This could also make your W-2 look different from your last pay stub.

 More information about CDWA W-2s are available on their website.